 Today you can go to Applecross peninsula, nice village to discover and good fish & chip or seafood at l’Applecross Inn.
 You could drive the Bealach na Ba Road, a single track road.
-Look at the video to sea how to drive this narrow roads 🙂
+Look at the video or read this, to sea how to drive this narrow roads 🙂

 Drive until Fort Augustus (it’s up to you visiting or not) and arrive to Pitlocry, on the river Tummel.

 In Pitlochry, don’t miss The Honest Thistle shop and the Edradour distillery , not far from it!
 Edradour is the smallest distillery in Scotland established in 1825, they produce only 25 barrels per year!